An experiential program that places MSU upper-level undergraduate and graduate students as non-voting members of nonprofit boards

 The program consists of regular attendance of students at board meetings and complementary leadership trainings in nonprofit board work coordinated by the Leadership Institute.

-For the 2016-2017 academic year, the following MSU students were paired with the boards of the nonprofits listed next to their names:
+For the 2020-2021 academic year, the following MSU students were paired with the boards of the nonprofits listed next to their names:

 Sarah Montalbano - Bozeman Schools Foundation